noodnik2/gochat/README.md

 ## Configuration

+Copy the file `config/config.yaml` into `config/config-local.yaml` in order to create your own, private configuration.

-Select the model you wish to use, and enter your credentials for accessing that model into the `config-local.yaml` file before running.
+In your private configuration (i.e., `config-local.yaml`), select the model you wish to use, and enter your credentials for accessing that model before running.

+If you wish to create transcripts of your chat sessions, set the `Scriber` configuration value to `Template`, and - if needed - customize its formatting in the `TemplateScribe` sections.

 ## Running